FernandoAiresCastello/TileGameLib/README.md

 ![TileGameLib Logo](https://github.com/FernandoAiresCastello/TileGameToolkit/blob/master/Images/github-banner-1.png?raw=true)

 # TileGameLib (TGL)
 TileGameLib (TGL) is a C/C++ static library for quick and easy development of tile-based, pseudo-8-bit games that have a strong Nintendo GameBoy Color aesthetic.
 This repository also includes some other tools for C# .NET which are independent from the TGL library itself.
+This project was started in 2019.

 The goal of this toolkit is to facilitate the development of standalone game applications (.exe) that somewhat resemble the look and feel of *Nintendo GameBoy Color* games and other 8-bit tile-based computer systems, providing a simplified and minimalistic API, while requiring few dependencies on external libraries.